USS Nimitz: 1980s

 Nimitzs fourth deployment, from 10 November 1982 to 20 May 1983, was to the Caribbean Sea and the Mediterranean Sea.
 Nimitz deployed for a fifth time on 8 March 1985.
 On 14 June 1985, two Lebanese gunmen hijacked TWA Flight 847, which carried 153 passengers and crew and included Americans.
 In response, Nimitz was deployed to the coast of Lebanon, where the ship remained until August 1985.
-The embarked Airwing 8 flew continuous sorties for 67 days, bombing several sites in Beirut, including the runways of Beirut Rafic Hariri International Airport.
 The ship returned to Norfolk on 4 October 1985.

 Nimitz, again with CVW-8 embarked, departed Norfolk for the sixth and final Mediterranean deployment on 30 December 1986.
 After four months and numerous Mediterranean port visits, the carrier crossed the equator en route to Rio de Janeiro.
 From Rio de Janeiro, she proceeded south around Cape Horn and into the Pacific Ocean.
 After a brief stop in San Diego, to offload the East Coast air wing, Nimitz arrived at her new home port of Bremerton, Washington, on 2 July 1987.

 Nimitz deployed to the Western Pacific with Carrier Air Wing 9 embarked on 2 September 1988.
 During the 1988 Olympic Games in Seoul, Nimitz provided security off the coast of South Korea, then in October, operated in the North Arabian Sea, participating in Operation Earnest Will, the protection of reflagged Kuwaiti tankers.
 On 30 November 1988, while in the Arabian Sea, a 20 mm cannon accidentally fired during maintenance, striking a KA-6 Intruder.
 The ensuing fire spread to six other aircraft, and two sailors were killed.
 Nimitz returned to Bremerton on 2 March 1989.